shabbychef/pawodi/content/shame/kikes.md

 he started riffing on what I was saying, going off on tangents, and then spouting nonsensical rhymes, which quickly devolved:

-	Me: "Oskar, do you like bikes?"
+	Me: "Otaro, do you like bikes?"
-	Oskar: "Daddy faddy kaddy kaddy."
+	Otaro: "Daddy faddy kaddy kaddy."
 	Me: "Does that mean you like cargo bikes?"
-	Oskar: "Kikes."
+	Otaro: "Kikes."
 	Me: (nervously) "No, _bikes_."
-	Oskar: (sensing blood in the water) "Kikes.
+	Otaro: (sensing blood in the water) "Kikes.
 Kikes!
 Kikes!
 Kikes!"

 I do not remember how I distracted the child from his stream of racial epithets, maybe I shoved some apple slices in his mouth.